Computational-Plant-Science/raspberry_pi_cluster/README.md

 Now, run the following command to test a helloworld example:

-**mpiexec -f machinefile -n 4 python /home/pi/mpi4py-2.0.0/demo/helloworld.py**
+**mpiexec -hostfile machinefile -n 4 python /home/pi/mpi4py-2.0.0/demo/helloworld.py**

 You should be able to see something like the image below: